Do you look at some people’s skin with great envy wondering why yours is not as good as theirs? What do you think their secret may be?

 When we sleep and rest our skin heals and repairs itself.
 It regenerates and uses the nutrients in our body as well as balancing and changing other hormones.
 A few bad nights sleep can easily be seen in the skin, as it loses it’s vitality and can look grey – that’s where the term ‘Beauty sleep’ comes from.
 I know with me, this can mean getting the odd spot or 2 (which I rarely get) and really dark circles under the eyes but after 1 or 2 nights of good sleep those spots just heal up happily and the dark circles reduce.
 Also think about when you haven’t slept well, do you feel irritated, impatient, stressed?
 This is also due to an increase in the stress hormones which are delivered to keep us going despite not having rested enough.
 This is fine for a day or 2 but over a longer period this can really start to show on our skin.

 If you have problems with your sleep then think about what it could be due to.
-If it’s due to a health reason then visit your doctor, otherwise take a look here to see if there’s anything to help: http://www.calmandclear.co.uk/blog/5-ways-better-sleep/.
+If it’s due to a health reason then visit your doctor, otherwise take a look here at my blog post 5 Ways to Better Sleep to see if there’s anything to help.

 4. Diet and Lifestyle